triton-inference-server/pytriton/docs/inference_callable.md

 ***
-**At the end we show the example of stacking even more decorators together** As it is shown below, we have to start with a) type decorators then use b) and c) We recommend putting `@triton_context` as the last decorator in chain.
+**At the end we show the example of stacking even more decorators together** As it is shown below, we have to start with a) type decorators then use b) and c) We recommend putting `@triton_context` as the last decorator in the chain.

 ```python
 import numpy as np